 Outside of teaching, my weekends and holidays are often spent going for long walks in the countryside with my family, especially if there's a cafe involved for tea and cake along the way.
 While Cambridgeshire might not be the most scenic, we often head to other more picturesque areas of the country when we get the chance.
 When the weather isn’t suitable for walking, I turn to baking.
 I enjoy experimenting with new baking skills and ingredients to create delicious bread and cakes.
 My family is always more than willing to taste the results of my baking experiments!

-I look forward to supporting and guiding our sixth form students at Cambourne VC, helping them to achieve their full potential both academically and personally.
+I look forward to supporting and guiding our sixth form students at Cambourne SF, helping them to achieve their full potential both academically and personally.

 As Head of Design and Technology , I am passionate about creativity in all its forms.
 In my spare time, family and friends are my priority as well as sharing good food.
 I love learning new things such as pottery, baking bread, and restoring furniture.
 Being a sixth form tutor allows me to connect with students and inspire them toward bright futures.
 I hope my own journey—having grown up in France and worked as a shoe designer before becoming a teacher—encourages my students to embrace unique paths.